nanomq/nanomq/docs/en_US/config-description/bridges.md

   - `prefix`: A prefix string will be added to the local topic(add to the original topic if you leave local_topic as null)

 - `max_parallel_processes`: Specifies the maximum number of parallel processes for handling outstanding requests.
 - `max_send_queue_len`: Specifies the maximum number of messages that can be queued for sending.
+Since 0.23.1, It also takes effect while TCP connection is explicitly closed, which gurantees no msg lost till cache queue is full.
 - `max_recv_queue_len`: Specifies the maximum number of messages that can be queued for processing.

 ### **MQTT 5**